SanniM3/SanniM3.github.io/blog/attention_1.md

 ## **Why naive attention is memory-bound, not compute-bound**

 If attention required 137 TFLOPs and the GPU had infinite memory bandwidth, then the solution would be simple: buy more FLOPs.
 But GPUs don’t work like that.
-The arithmetic is incredibly fast—Tensor Cores can chew through multiplies at astonishing speeds—but getting data to and from those cores is expensive.
+The arithmetic is incredibly fast-Tensor Cores can chew through multiplies at astonishing speeds—but getting data to and from those cores is expensive.
 HBM is fast relative to CPU DRAM, but glacial compared to the registers and shared memory inside the GPU.

 A naive attention implementation does something pathological from the GPU’s perspective: it repeatedly materializes and reads large matrices that don’t fit in fast memory at once.